muddassir235/faudio/README.md

 ## Unique Features
 * A simple API is provided which leans towards a functional programming style.
-* Arbitray functions can be written to perform actions on the audio
+* A range of arbitray custom functions can be written to perform actions on the audio.
 * Hides away all of the video related features of ExoPlayer so you can focus on your audio application.

 ## Add Dependencies